 Melanoma Institute Australia has been funded by the Australian Government to lead the development of a Roadmap for a National Targeted Skin Cancer Screening Program (the Roadmap).
 This is being done in collaboration with the Australian skin cancer community.
-The Roadmap program aims to set out a proposed evidence-based program for screening that will target those in the population at highest risk of developing skin cancer and would be safe, effective, feasible, equitable and cost effective.
+The Roadmap program aims to set out a proposed evidence-based program for melanoma screening that will target those in the population at highest risk of developing melanoma and would be safe, effective, feasible, equitable and cost effective.

 Roadmap Progress and Updates